SNAP-Ed

 We understand that the solutions to food insecurity and poor health need to come from within the communities most impacted by them.
 That is why DOH SNAP-Ed is focused on community leadership development in 4 Systems:

-- Early Care and Education (ECE): We work with childcare facilities and administrators to promote the Hawai‛i ECE Wellness Guidelines and offer training and technical assistance in curricula such as Farm to Keiki.
-Learn more about ECE by visiting the website, here.
+- Early Care and Education (ECE): Early Care and Education (ECE): The SNAP-Ed program works with childcare facilities and administrators to promote the Wellness Guidelines for Nutrition and Physical Activity in Hawaii’s Early Childhood Care and Education Settings (ECE Wellness Guidelines) and offers training and technical assistance in curricula such as Farm to Keiki.
+Learn more about ECE by visiting the website.

-- Schools (K-12): Working in close partnership with the DOH School Health program, SNAP-Ed supports the implementation of the HIDOE School Wellness Policy.
-We also support farm to school initiatives through developing partnerships such as the Hawai‛i Farm to School Hui.
+- Schools (K-12): In close partnership with the DOH’s School Health program, SNAP-Ed supports the implementation of the Hawai‘i Department of Education’s School Wellness Policy.
+SNAP-Ed also supports farm to school initiatives by developing partnerships such as with the the Hawai‛i Farm to School Hui.

-- Built environment: In order to ensure healthy food access for all, regardless of housing or transportation access, we have partnered with the DOH Built Environment program to work on issues such as complete streets, active transportation, housing, and urban agriculture.
+- Built environment: To ensure equitable access to healthy food and physical activity for everyone, regardless of housing or transportation access, SNAP-Ed partners with the DOH’s Built Environment Program.
+The focus includes supporting the development of complete streets, promoting active transportation, enhancing housing options, and fostering urban agriculture including community gardens.

 - Community Food Access: